-As an example, Verizon Wireless (which happens to cover our area the best) plans which start at 1GB/month for $15 (plus $10 for each additional GB) and range on up to top of the line contract services with unlimited data for $85/month (if using a wireless internet card, while it is unlimited data, you are limited to 10GB of data at high speed 4G and after that your speed is dropped to slower 3G–there is no such speed reduction if using a smart phone to provide a wireless hot spot).
+As an example, Verizon Wireless (which happens to cover our area the best) plans start at 1GB/month for $15 (plus $10 for each additional GB) and range up to top-of-the-line contract services with unlimited data for $85/month (if using a wireless internet card, while it is unlimited data, you are limited to 10GB of data at high speed 4G and after that your speed is dropped to slower 3G–there is no such speed reduction if using a smartphone to provide a wireless hot spot).
 This unlimited plan can really makes this a good option as long as your tower is not overloaded (read, slow speeds during peak usage times) and as long as you get a strong signal.

 While you could use a smartphone to create a wireless hotspot in your home, if this will be your main internet connection then it makes sense to get a wireless internet card that is made for the purpose and can provide internet to multiple computers/devices simultaneously.

 If you are in an area with minimal signal strength, be sure to go with an internet card that accepts an external antenna for boosting the signal strength.
 I have been in a situation where I was only receiving one bar from a 3G tower so I purchased a directional “Yagi” antenna to help (that link is an affiliate link to the same antenna we used with great success).
 Even though this antenna is often used with an expensive signal booster, I used it by itself and the signal improved from one bar of a 3G tower to 3 bars from a 4G tower (I was unable to even pick this tower up before installing the antenna).
 I cannot guarantee that will be your experience but I have heard of similar results from others.
 So now it is possible to get amazing speed even in a remote area!

 Be aware, though, that some towers are overloaded with users and are chronically slow, while other less-used towers are amazingly fast.